 Ulcerative colitis is also known as Crohn’s disease and irritable bowel syndrome.
 All affect the digestive...

-"UC can be a long and complicated road, but with a good gastroenterologist by your side, it doesn't have to be a hard road or a painful one," he says.
+"UC can be a long and complicated road, but with a good gastroenterologist by your side, it doesn't have to be a hard road or a painful one," says Thomas Cataldo, MD.
+He's a staff surgeon in colon and rectal surgery at Beth Israel Deaconess Medical Center in Boston.

 Discuss Your Triggers

-To stay in remission, most people with UC need to take drugs that lessen inflammation in their digestive tract or drugs that suppress the immune system, or both.
+To keep symptoms away, most people need to take drugs that fight inflammation in their digestive tract, turn down their immune systems, or both.

-When flares start, it could be that your doctor needs to change your dosages.
-Medications -- prescription and over-the-counter alike -- are a common flare trigger.
-Not taking meds on schedule, or at all, can also bring on a flare.
-That's why it's important to be honest with your doctor about how you're taking drugs.
-A medical condition like an infection could also trigger a flare, so you and your doctor should talk about your overall health.
+When flares start, it could be that your doctor needs to change your treatment doses.
+Medications -- prescription and over-the-counter alike -- are common triggers.
+Your symptoms can also get worse if you don’t take your meds on schedule or if you stop taking them altogether.
+That's why it's important to be honest with your doctor about the drugs you’re taking.
+A medical condition like an infection could also cause a problem, so you and your doctor should talk about your overall health.

 "The biggest thing is communication," Cataldo says.
 "Your doctor will need to know everything that's happening."

-If you've been keeping a food diary to help identify foods that trigger flares, bring it to your checkup.
-Not only can it help you create an "eat this, not that" list, it can also help your doctor figure out if you're staying well-nourished during flares.
+If you keep a food diary to help spot foods that trigger flares, bring it to your checkup.
+Not only can it help you create an "eat this, not that" list, it can also help your doctor tell if you're getting the nutrition you need.

 "Some people stop eating to make their flares stop, and that can be very harmful," Cataldo says.